 6. Winterize Garden Beds

 Do not compost diseased plants, such as peony leaves infected with powdery mildew, as diseases may persist in your compost pile.
-See how to get your perennials ready for winter.

 We like to put a thin layer of leaves over smaller garden beds (or, plant a cover crop for large beds) to protect the topsoil and enrich the soil.
 Just be careful to use only a thin layer of leaves; you don’t want to create a habitat for diseases and pests.

 Some gardeners like to enrich their garden beds with compost in the fall.
 Others save their composting for spring, as it can be an expensive material.
 If you do have extra compost to add in the fall, do so, as it will help out the earthworms that work it into the soil.
 This may be preferable to tilling, which can expose weed seeds.

 Finally, many gardeners will cover their beds with old carpet, tarp, or landscape fabric to ensure that no sunlight gets to those weed seeds and that you have a clean slate with which to work come spring!

 Ensure that your gutters are clear of fall leaves, especially before the snow falls.
 Otherwise, you may have bigger problems as ice dams form.
 Remove leaves around your house’s foundation, too, and in other places that invite rotting and mold.
 The easiest way to clear out blockages is to use a leaf blower with a rain gutter attachment.